Stanford Medicine Children's Health Center for Pediatric IBD & Celiac Disease

 Eligible applicants must be Stanford faculty holding Clinician Educator (CE), University Tenure Line (UTL), Research (NTL-Research), or University Medical Line (UML) positions for the duration of the award.
 Visiting scholars are not eligible to serve as PI or Co-PI.
 They may serve as collaborators or sub-investigators.
 Applications may include co-investigators from other research organizations.

-Letters of intent and full proposals will be reviewed by the Stanford Medicine Children’s Health Center for IBD and Celiac Disease Research Program Scientific Advisory Board (SAB) and external peer reviewers.
+Letters of intent and full proposals will be reviewed by the Stanford Medicine Children’s Health Center for IBD and Celiac Disease Research Program External Advisory Board (EAB) and peer reviewers.
 Assessments will be based on the significance, innovation and approach of the proposed research; research environment and investigator team; relevance and potential impact of the research on pediatric IBD and celiac disease.

 Please contact MCHRI Administration at email@example.com or 650-724-0279 with any questions.